-Rabbits should be cage free, if a rabbit is litter box trained and your home is bunny proof, there should be no problem with having a cage free rabbit.
-Most cages sold in pet stores are too small for rabbits; rabbits should be able to hop around with no complication inside their enclosures.
-There are great alternatives for rabbit enclosures if your rabbit is not allowed to freely roam.
+Rabbits need to be cage-free, if a rabbit is litter box trained and your home is rabbit proof, there should be no problem with having them roam freely.
+Most of the cages sold at pet stores are too small for rabbits; they should have enough space to hop and flop inside their enclosure.
+However, there are great alternatives for rabbit enclosures if your rabbit is not allowed to freely roam.

-Cooper has a large enclosure, big enough for him to hop around in since he only weighs 2.1 lbs.
-A cage should be at least four times the size of your rabbit, in the stretched out position.
-In 2018, we moved in to a new home which we needed to protect from Cooper.
-He is notorious for ripping out carpet and chewing on baseboards.
-With the help of my brother-in-law, we built him a large enclosure.
+An enclosure needs to be at least four times the size of your rabbit in the stretched out position.
+Cooper’s enclosure was large enough for him to hop and run around in.
+In 2018 we moved into a new home, Cooper was notorious for ripping out carpet and chewing on baseboards, so we needed to protect it.
+With the help of my brother-in-law, we built him a 6ft by 4ft enclosure.

-Bunny Cottages like the one I have for Cooper, they come in a variety of shapes and sizes.
+- Bunny Cottages – The one I have for Cooper comes in a variety of shapes and sizes

-Make sure any housing you provide for you rabbit has not wire flooring.
-They are hard on a rabbit’s feet, rabbits do not have pads like dogs and cats.
+Make sure the enclosure doesn’t have wire flooring as this is hard on their feet.
+Rabbits don’t have pads like dogs and cats, and wire flooring can cause sore hocks.
 If you must, please provide your rabbit with a hay mat or fleece blankets for them to rest on.